shsarker/visual_field_test/README.md

 ### Phase 2 — Planned
 - VR headset adaptation
 - Database integration for participant session storage
 - Human testing and statistical modeling

+  ## Notice
+This project is under active development and is not currently licensed for reuse, reproduction, or distribution.
+The source code is provided for academic review only.